BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Mod-Installation.md

 ![preferences.png](/tutorials/preferences.png =x500)

 Here, you will need to make sure the highlighted areas "Game Data Path" and "Game Executable Path" something a like this.
 This will look different depending on where you have installed BG3.
 If there is nothing in these areas, close BG3MM, open the game to main menu and quit.
 Then open BG3MM, Settings, then preferences again and it should be fixed.

+##### If your Game Data Path and Game Executable Path are empty or does not display the correct paths:

 if not you will need to find where your game is installed.
 For steam, this is very easy: